Modern history of Saudi Arabia

 The modern history of Saudi Arabia begins with the declaration of the unification of Saudi Arabia in a single kingdom in 1932.
-This period of time in Saudi Arabia's history includes the discovery of oil in Saudi Arabia and many invents.
+This period of time in Saudi Arabia's history includes the discovery of oil in Saudi Arabia and many events.
 It goes on to encompass Saudi Arabia's brief involvement in World War II in 1945.
 Afterwards, it includes Saudi Arabia's involvement in the Western Bloc and the Cold War.
 It also includes Saudi Arabia's proxy conflict with Iran, the Arab Spring, and the ongoing Arab Winter.

 Discovery of oil

 Abdul Aziz's military and political successes were not mirrored economically until vast reserves of oil were discovered in 1938 in the Al-Hasa region along the Persian Gulf coast.
 Prior to the discovery of oil, the main source of income for the government depended on the pilgrimage to Mecca, which was around 100,000 people per year in the late 1920s.

 In the 1930s, Abdul Aziz granted an economic concession to the Standard Oil Company of California to drill for oil in his kingdom, after oil was found in nearby Bahrain in 1932.
 Oil wells were constructed in Dhahran in the late 1930s, and by 1939, the kingdom began to export oil.

 During and after World War II, production of Saudi oil expanded, with much of the oil being sold to the Allies.
 Aramco (the Arabian American Oil Company) built an underwater pipeline to Bahrain to help increase oil flow in 1945.
 Between 1939 and 1953, oil revenues from Saudi Arabia increased from $7 million to over $200 million, and the kingdom began to be entirely dependent on oil income.

 Abdul Aziz died in 1953.
 Only sons of Abdul Aziz have, to date, ascended the Saudi throne.
 The number of children that he fathered is unknown, but it is believed that he had 22 wives and 37 sons, of whom six have become King.
 In 1933, he chose his eldest surviving son Saud as his immediate successor.